-Restore The Health Of Your Smile With Osseous Surgery!
+Restore The Health Of Your Smile With Periodontal Surgery!

 When periodontal disease doesn’t respond to initial treatments like scaling and root planing, a more direct approach may be necessary.
-Osseous surgery, also known as flap surgery, pocket depth reduction, or periodontal surgery, is the standard for treating advanced periodontal infections.
+Periodontal surgery, also known as osseous surgery, flap surgery, or pocket depth reduction, is the standard for treating advanced periodontal infections.

-Some of the benefits of osseous surgery include:
+Some of the benefits of periodontal surgery include: